DeepGraphLearning/MATH60629A_2025A/project.md

 i.e. why did a particular method work well/did not work well?
 -	Conclusion and future work: briefly summarize your results and list opportunities for future research that seem promising to you but for which you did not find the time within this term.

 You must format your submission using the NeurIPS 2024 LaTeX style file using the “preprint” option (\usepackage[preprint]{neurips_2024}) for non-anonymous preprints posted online.
-Following Neurips standard (one of the primary conferences in ML, see [here](https://neurips.cc/Conferences/2024/CallForPapers), the main text of the report is limited to **nine content pages**, including all figures and tables.
+Following Neurips standard (one of the primary conferences in ML, see [here](https://neurips.cc/Conferences/2024/CallForPapers)), the main text of the report is limited to **nine content pages**, including all figures and tables.
 Additional pages containing references do not count as content pages.
-The main text and references may be followed by technical appendices (more details about the methods used and the ones that did not lead to good results), for which there is no page limit.
+The main text and references may be followed by technical appendices (more details about the methods used and the ones that did not lead to good results), for which there is no page limit. *Do not forget to upload the zip file of the final project code*.

 **The individual report**: (1 upload per student) You will also submit a brief individual report (at most one page), which will: (1) Describe the parts of the project you worked on (which machine learning methods you applied, which preprocessing steps you performed on the data, which parts of the term paper you wrote, who you worked with on what parts, etc.) and what parts of the project your teammates worked on.
 (2) What you learned from the project.
 The purpose of the individual report is to facilitate fair grading and to allow the instructor to understand well what you learned from the project.